New FICO credit scoring changes: What to do now to avoid negative credit later

 But there is something you can do about it before the changes sink your score.

-FICO 10 is going to look at risk factors at lot more harshly including factors like risings debt levels and whether or not you have had a history of falling behind or missing payments.
+FICO 10 is going to look at risk factors at a lot more harshly including factors like rising debt levels and whether or not you have had a history of falling behind or missing payments.

 The good news is, we all have time to do some personal finance housekeeping before we get negatively impacted.
 It begins with paying down debt.